mrsilver76/groupmachine/README.md

 ```

 >[!TIP]
->Use `-s` (`--simulate`) to preview how your albums will be grouped - no files are moved or copied, so it’s a safe way to fine-tune all your settings before committing.
+>Use `-s` (`--simulate`) to preview how your albums will be grouped - no files are moved, copied or linked, so it’s a safe way to fine-tune all your settings before committing.
 To better understand what’s happening during processing, check the log file (the location is shown when you run `-h` or `--help`).

 ## 💻 Command line options